slrbl/JobTeaser/README.md

 1. About JobTeaser search engine:

-  This application allows you to search a job using a set of parameters
+  This application allows you to search a job using a set of parameters.
+  It was developed in Ruby On Rails.

   Name and description parameters
     - Title